Trending Topics GFN Farmers are Talking About

 - Instability – South Africa

-- Block of ports and impact on Ukrainian farmers in the short term; on the world in med-long term – Ukraine, All
+- Block of ports and impact on Ukrainian Les agriculteurs in the short term; on the monde in med-long term – Ukraine, All

 - Resilience in agriculture – Uruguay